from the blog

 After your day of snowy adventure, snug up at Meadowlark Lodge, just 35 miles up Highway 16, for a warm meal or a cup of hot cocoa.
 Warm up in front of the fireplace and take in the majestic scenery of Meadowlark Lake through the big windows.
 Feel like staying where you’re at?
 The Lodge offers resort lodging as well, quaint cabins overlooking the lake, just down the road.

 Heading back to Buffalo?
 Visit one of our many wonderful restaurants, and enjoy a delicious meal together.
-Main street is home to a number of family friendly, sit down restaurants, and lodging is available at the historic Occidental Hotel.
-Hart street offers fast food and additional lodging, wth the Winchester Steakhouse further down the road across from the Holiday Inn and Buffalo Inn.
+Main Street is home to a number of family friendly, sit down restaurants, and lodging is available at the historic Occidental Hotel.
+Hart Street offers fast food and additional lodging, with the Winchester Steakhouse further down the road across from the Holiday Inn and Buffalo Inn.